cleytonshelton/ASE_456_Individual_Project/docs/presentation.md

 ## What Went Wrong

-- Didn't spend much time on this project during sprint 1
 - Couldnt get QR codes to work
+- I had too many features in my head
+- Had to restructure my data model a few times

 ---

 ## What Went Well

-- Adding a box is easy
+- Adding a box is easy for the user
 - New features are easy to add
+- Clean UI

 ---